iShares £ Index-Linked Gilts UCITS ETF

 Dividends from iShares £ Index-Linked Gilts UCITS ETF are paid in British Pound.

-In iShares £ Index-Linked Gilts UCITS ETF, the United Kingdom and Canada are represented as the two largest countries.
+In iShares £ Index-Linked Gilts UCITS ETF, the United Kingdom, Australia and Canada are represented as the three largest countries.